pchemguy/spec-kit/templates/commands/checklist.md

 #### Follow-up Questions

-   After answers: if at least 2 scenario classes (Alternate / Exception / Recovery / Non-Functional domain) remain unclear, you MAY ask up to TWO more targeted follow‑ups (Q4/Q5) with a one-line justification each (e.g., "Unresolved recovery path risk").
+If at least 2 scenario types remain unclear after collecting answers to the initial questions, you MAY ask up to TWO more targeted follow‑ups (Q4/Q5) with a one-line justification each (e.g., "Unresolved recovery path risk").
 Do not exceed five total questions.
-Skip escalation if user explicitly declines more.
+Skip escalation if user explicitly declines further interrogation.

 ### 3. Understand User Request